What is verification?

 Groups V1, V5, and V6 need to submit the verification form sent to them and also include any tax or income information requested.

-Groups V3, and V4 only need to submit the verification form sent to them.
+Group V4 only needs to submit the verification form sent to them.
 They will not need to submit any income or tax information unless it is specifically requested by the Financial Aid Office at a later time.

 Each student has a specific list of documentation needed under the To Do List section on their MyKU account.